dgist-datalab/MiDAS/README.md

 ```

-* When the excution is over, You can check the total runtime, read traffic, write traffic, and WAF of the MiDAS.
+* When the execution is over, You can check the total runtime, read traffic, write traffic, and WAF of the MiDAS.
 ```
 runtime: 950 sec
 Total Read Traffic : 23531283